mark-mcdermott/jimothy/README.md

 - Run `bundle install`
 - Run `rails g jimothy:install`
 - This will scaffold user model/views, import images, seed users and add an image tag to the user view's `_user.html.erb` partial.
+- Run `rails server` and open `http://127.0.0.1:3000/users` - you should see the users from The Office.

 ## Usage (Slow, Doing Everything By Hand)
 - Add `gem "jimothy"` to your `Gemfile`